-Only the variable points for keep/clear may be specified.

-You can configure the keep/clear settings individually in the [Symbol Variable] window, the [Address] window or [Properties Window] after creating a new variable.
+Only the variable points for retentive/volatile may be specified.
+You can configure the retentive/volatile settings individually in the [Symbol Variable] window, the [Address] window or [Properties Window] after creating a new variable.
 Please note that the clear setting is selected when creating a new variable.

-Address Format
+◆ Address Format

-For each address, specify the keep/clear range.
+For each address, specify the retentive/volatile range.
 With this setting, all the addresses within the keep area will be kept, and the addresses within the clear area will not be kept.
 Please note that all the variables allocated to I/O (X, Y, I, Q) will be set to volatile.
 You cannot change the settings to retain variables between sessions.
-Also, you can only choose the retentive setting for PID Variables (U).
+Furthermore, you can only choose the retentive setting for PID Variables (U).